jldec/cloudflare-pages-test/markdown/getting-started-with-deno.md

 ## Compiling

-The deno experience is still a little rough in places, but one new feature which I really like, is the ability to [compile](https://deno.land/manual/tools/compiler) a script into a self-contained executable.
+The deno experience still feels a little rough in places, but one new feature which I really like, is the ability to [compile](https://deno.land/manual/tools/compiler) a script into a self-contained executable.

 ```sh
 $ deno --unstable compile --allow-net scan.js